sladg/nextjs-lambda/README.md

 This library uses Cloudfront, S3, ApiGateway and Lambdas to deploy easily in seconds (hotswap supported).

+Multiple domains can be specified within CLI and Routing as well as Certificates are handled automatically.

 ## TL;DR
 - In your NextJS project, set output to standalone.